amerlo94/feeds/README.md

 ## How to

-Grab the `my-feeds.opml` feeds list and import it in your favorite RSS reader.
+Grab the [feeds list](https://github.com/amerlo94/feeds/blob/master/feeds.opml) and import it in your favorite RSS reader.